iriskis/remember/README.md

-# Places Remember - web-application so that people can store their impressions of the visited places
+# Places Remember - web-application to store memories of visited places

 ## Stack